space-concordia-spacecraft/kronos/lib/include/index.md

 6. In the same panel, change both the C and C++ compilers to point to the `arm-none-eabi-gcc.exe` and `arm-none-eabi-gcc.exe` executables respectively.
 These executables are located in the `bin` folder of the MinGW home directory.

-7. Still in the same dialog, change the debugger path to point to the `arm-none-eabi-gdb.exe` executable.
+7. Still in the same dialog, change the debugger path to point to the `gdb-multiarch.exe` executable.
 Just like the compilers, the GDB executable is located in the same `bin` folder.
+Ignore any warning about the debugger version, version 10 is not technically fully supported by CLion but it should work good enough.

 8. Set the toolchain to the be your default toolchain.
 You can do this but putting on the top of the list by promoting it with the upward caret (`^`) button on the left-hand side.